JeroenLam/DiscordBotFoorKoeluhMenzhen/README.md

 Currently the bot supports the following commands:

 #### HelloWorldCommand.py
-`hw` Send 'Hello World!' back to the user
+`hw` Send 'Hello World!' back to the user, as well as some general information about the bot.

 #### InspiroCommands.py
 Dependencies: `urllib.request`, `string`, `ast` \